Pointe-Noire: History

 In 1927, drinking water became available in the city, which had about 3,000 inhabitants.
-The airport was built in 1932.
-In 1934, Governor Raphael Antonetti inaugurated the Congo-Ocean Railway.
+The city's first airport, Agostinho-Neto International Airport, finished construction in 1934.
 The first hospital was built in 1936.
-That same year, Paris-based Banque de l'Afrique Occidentale opened its first branch in the city.
+That same year, the Paris-based Banque de l'Afrique Occidentale opened its first branch in the city.
 In 1942, the Pointe-Noire Harbour welcomed its first ship, and made the city the AEF's seaport.

 In 1950, Pointe-Noire had 20,000 inhabitants, and became the capital of the Middle Congo, while Brazzaville was the capital city of the AEF.
-In 1957, the Middle-Congo became the Republic of Congo, although it was still not independent.
+In 1957, the Middle Congo became the Republic of Congo, although it was still not independent.
 Incidents which occurred during 1958 legislative elections led the leaders of the Democratic Union for the Defence of African Interests (Union démocratique pour la défense des interets africains, UDDIA) to transfer the capital to Brazzaville, since Pointe-Noire was under the influence of the political opposition.

 Pointe-Noire continued growing, and was the most modern city in 1960, when Congo gained independence.
-Then, the oil discovery around 1980 re-attracted people and Elf-Aquitaine facilities.
+Growth accelerated following the discovery of oil around 1980, which attracted people and Elf-Aquitaine facilities.
 The population doubled by 1982, and reached 360,000 in 1994.

 Civil wars in 1997 and 1999 caused an influx of refugees from the surrounding provinces (Lékoumou, Niari, Bouenza, Pool) towards Pointe-Noire, causing the population to climb to over 1 million inhabitants.

+On 22 June 2010 a train departing from Pointe-Noire derailed resulting in the deaths of many passengers.

-Recently the Government has proposed the development of a new bulk resource port to be constructed at Point Indienne, 30 km to the north of the Port of Pointe-Noire.
-A meeting was held on 18 December 2012 with a collective of 10 Congo government ministries and invited mining companies to discuss future development opportunities.
+Recently the Congolese government has proposed the development of a new bulk resource port to be constructed at Point Indienne, 30 km to the north of the Port of Pointe-Noire.
+A meeting was held on 18 December 2012 with a collective of 10 Congo government ministries which invited mining companies to discuss future development opportunities.